This simple and flavorful Mexican rice comes together in no time, tastes fantastic, and pairs with countless Mexican dishes.

-This is the one.
 It comes together in no time which makes me thrilled since I can’t bring myself to spend hours on a side dish.
 And it tastes fantastic – subtle tomato and garlic flavor with the warm spices of cumin and the fresh bite of cilantro and lime.

 Mexican rice – I’m so glad I found you.
-I’ll be making you for forever.

-- 1 cup of long grain white rice
+- 1 cup long grain white rice

-- 2 cups of low-sodium chicken broth
+- 2 cups low-sodium chicken broth

-- 1 tablespoon of olive oil
+- 1 tablespoon olive oil

 - 1 small yellow onion, diced

-- 4 cloves of garlic, finely minced
+- 4 cloves garlic, finely minced

-- 1/4 cup of tomato paste
+- ¼ cup tomato paste

-- 1/2 cup of freshly chopped cilantro
+- ½ cup freshly chopped cilantro

 - 2 teaspoons cumin